josayko/fleet-study-case/README.md

 ### Get started

-- The sales prediction use a simple linear progression model from the scikit-learn library written in Python
+- The sales prediction use a simple linear regression model from the scikit-learn library written in Python
 - The script has been developed and tested with `python 3.12.4`

 1. Create a virtual python environment with `venv`